joaquinzxy/ticket-app-nest-final/README.md

 Amazing API focused on manage users authentication and creation, modification, update and delete of support tickets.

+Our Ticket API uses NestJS, Postgres (RDS AWS) and S3 Buckets to take advantage of Cloud Services like Amazon Web Services.

+---

 # Features

 This API is composed by 4 main modules which are: